davidlinner/rover/readme.md

 - simulated measurement "errors" on all sensor values
 - implementation with an easy to learn script language, preferably JavaScript/Typescript

-After some research we came to the conclusion our requirements might be too special and created our own simulation.
+After some research we came to the conclusion our requirements are too special and created our own simulation.
 Here it is.

 ### Built With